Dasch0/esp32-arducam-edge-impulse/README.md

 ## Overview
 This project runs an Edge Impulse designed image classification impulse on an ESP32 dev kit.
 These images are captured using a connected ArduCAM Mini 2MP Plus camera board.

 This project is intended to work within the Arduino framework using PlatformIO.
 It is also compatible with the Arduino IDE.
-If you would like to use the Arduino IDE/CLI to build this project, See the FAQ[#faq] section for more information.
+If you would like to use the Arduino IDE/CLI to build this project, See the [FAQ](#faq) section for more information.

 ## Prerequisites
 - You have an ESP32 dev kit